jonocodes/pwder/README.md

 ./run.sh
 ```

 If you want to serve documents from your host set $PWDER_HERE_DIR to the absolute path to that directory on the host.
-For example if you files are in /tmp/docs:
+For example if you documents are in /tmp/docs:

 ```
 PWDER_HERE_DIR=/tmp ./run.sh